LeishMarrero/SlidingIntoTheMLB/README.md

 ### Project Idea - MLB Stats based on age
-- What is the HR probability of an MLB player based on age?
+- What is the HR probability of an MLB player when considering age, weight, and height?

 ## ER Diagram
 ![](https://github.com/LeishMarrero/SlidingIntoTheMLB/blob/main/Project_Images/QuickDBD-export.png)